SAP [2026]

 context

-Business Data Cloud unified three products under one platform.
+A platform bringing multiple products under one roof.
 The admin experience needed to follow.

 problem